El Gamma Penumbra: Artistry

 El Gamma Penumbra was chosen to be a part of the Philippine tourism campaign 'Choose Philippines'.
 Due to their ability to be able to deliver a message through their shadow acts, they were chosen in hopes to strengthen the campaign's mission in promoting the Philippines.
 During their stay in Asia's Got Talent season 1, the four judges had always been commenting about El Gamma Penumbra's message-filled performances.
 Particularly, Indonesian judge Anggun mentioned: "Our job as entertainers, if you can raise awareness on important issues, like Mother Nature and animals, that will make our job more noble," after their last performance in the show.
 After winning, Negrense artist Charlie Co cited El Gamma Penumbra as a group who inspired people all around the world to contribute to the society's welfare through their talents and art.

 In an interview, El Gamma Penumbra admitted that it was always been a challenge to think of a fresh and meaningful concept for their next performance saying: "It's really hard because we have different cultures and we have to touch their hearts.
 So, we have to think of concepts that are universal so that everyone will understand."
-In addition, they are also devoted in exhibiting their performances well that their practices usually left them sleep deprived.
+They are also devoted in exhibiting their performances well that their practices usually left them sleep deprived.
 According to the group's creative head, Marvin Marfa, they dedicated their 22 hours to rehearse and used the remaining two hours for sleeping in the dance studio during Asia's Got Talent.